-Enter return, or click the left or right mouse button at the network-graph or jump-graph reminders (sections 20.2.1, 20.3.2) to enable dragging nodes or fragments with the mouse, and other features; the "drag reminder" replaces the top-right network-graph or jump-graph reminders - enter $\mathbf{q}$ to revert.
+Enter return, or click the left or right mouse button at the network-graph or jump-graph reminders (sections 20.2.1, 20.3.2) to enable dragging nodes or fragments with the mouse, and other features; the "drag reminder" replaces the top-right network-graph or jump-graph reminders - enter \mathbf{q} to revert.
 Click on a node to activate it first in the drag options.

 The initial setup allows single nodes to be dragged.
 A node is activated and dragged with elastic links by clicking and holding down the left mouse button, releasing the node in a new position.
 Alternatively, elastic links can be suppressed and the active node dragged leaving a trail - on release the links (and fragment nodes if any) snap into position - for large graphs this is a more efficient method.
+The current drag method is togged with d and indicated by elastic/snap or snap/elastic.

 Sometimes a node will not activate, if so, click on it alternately with the right then left mouse button.
 When a node is activated its number appears in the drag prompt, node 5, for example.

-Figure 20.7: Dragging network-graph nodes and fragments of a 1d CA n=16, k=3, starting with Left: a network-graph with 1d layout and Right: circle layout.
+Figure 20.7: Dragging network-graph nodes and fragments of a 1d CA n=16, k=3, starting with \underline{Left} : a network-graph with 1d layout and \underline{Right} : circle layout.
 Single nodes have been dragged, and in both cases node 8 and its 2-step neighbors have been dragged and rotated.

-Figure 20.8: Dragging network-graph nodes and fragments starting with Left: a regular 2d networkgraph of a 2d CA $6 \times 6$ , square k=5, and Right: hexagonal k=6 network.
-In both cases, a node has been dragged from the top row, and node 22 and its 1-step neighbors have been dragged and rotated, and a fragment (0 - 8) has been dragged and rotated from the lower right hand corner.
+Figure 20.8: Dragging network-graph nodes and fragments starting with \underline{Left} : a regular 2d network-graph of a 2d CA 6×6, square k=5, and \underline{Right} : hexagonal k=6 network.
+In both cases, a node has been dragged from the top row, and node $\overline{22}$ and its 1-step neighbors have been dragged and rotated, and a fragment (0 - 8) has been dragged and rotated from the lower right hand corner.